iina/iina/README.md

 This script will resolve library dependencies and copy all required dylibs into `libmpv/libs`.

-Before running this script, you shohuld first copy libmpv into `libmpv/libs`:
+Before running this script, you should first copy libmpv into `libmpv/libs`, like:

 ```
-"cp path/to/libmpv ./libmpv/libs"
+cp path/to/libmpv ./libmpv/libs
-"sudo install_name_tool -id @executable_path/../Frameworks/libmpv.1.23.0.dylib ./libmpv/lib/libmpv.1.23.0.dylib"
+sudo install_name_tool -id @executable_path/../Frameworks/libmpv.1.23.0.dylib ./libmpv/lib/libmpv.1.23.0.dylib
 ```

 Where `path/to/libmpv` should be in your homebrew install path.

-Make sure in XCode build settings, you have a phase copying all these dylibs.
+Make sure in Xcode build settings, you have a phase copying all these dylibs.

 ## Contribute